LiamC95/CSharp_Bootcamp/README.md

     (1,1): error CS0103: The name 'console' does not exist in the current context

 To finish the tutorial there is a quick quiz, I passed with flying colours.

+I went back to the [the video tutorials](https://dotnet.microsoft.com/en-us/learn/videos) and ran through the first 10 in an hour and they were great.
+Most of the time I don't like video tutorials however these I enjoyed.
+I learnt about Strings, numbers and branches.
+I still have to finish off the tutorial but we should have a good base if I complete these tutorials.

+Majority of the points are straight forward if you have previous programming knowledge.

+## Challenge 4: Find Coding projects to wirte